 Posted on: Oct 18, 2018, | By Candy, WayKen Marketing Manager

 With the rise in technology, machining techniques have evolved over time.
-While many conventional and modern techniques are in effective use, CNC still remains as one of the most effective and popular machining technique of choice as opposed to other techniques.
+While many conventional and modern techniques are in the effective uses, CNC still remains as one of the most effective and popular machining technique of choice as opposed to other techniques.
+CNC prototyping also becomes far more effective in machining design under the use of machining techniques.

 Turning lies in the subtractive machining spectrum as the material is removed from the workpiece.
 Turning is an effective technique if the prototypes manufactured are in low volume.